Years of Experience

 Benefits and Perks

-The larger part of employees participate in a 401(k) program.
-DCI Engineers provides health insurance to the vast majority of survey participants, and a large number of survey participants do receive dental coverage.
-A few more workplace perks are 401(a) and a casual working environment.
+As part of compensation, DCI Engineers gives paid vacation to one in four survey participants and paid sick leave to one-half of employees.
+A majority of employees save up for retirement through a 401(k) plan.
+DCI Engineers provides health insurance to the vast majority of workers, and a large number of employees do receive dental coverage.
+Advantages of working here also include 401(a) and a casual working environment.